martinvillysson/StreamMaster/src/StreamMaster.Docs/streammaster/docs/en/StreamGroup.md

 ## Creating a Stream Group 🛠

 To add a new Stream Group in StreamMaster, use the **Create Stream Group** option within the StreamMaster UI.
-Here, you can define the group’s name and optionally specify an output profile, command profile, and a unique group key.
+Here, you can define the group's name and optionally specify an output profile, command profile, and a unique group key.
 Below are the primary options available when creating a Stream Group.

 ### Stream Group Options